Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 Spam reaches the potential victim directly.

-A simple email can provide unmitigated access to a vulnerable victim, who can be persuaded in a number of ways to open that email, click the link inside or download the attachment.
+A simple email can provide unmitigated access to a vulnerable victim.
+He/she can be tricked to open that email, click the link inside or download the attachment.
 These actions usually trigger a malware infection.

 Spam emails can include attachments and links.